 Nonprofit Management, Philanthropy, Public Administration and Democracy, Organization Theory and Behavior, Philanthropy and Democracy, Qualitative Research Methods.

 Research and Creative Interests

 The social, economic and political roles philanthropy, voluntary associations, and nonprofit organizations play in democratic governance.
 Empirical and theoretical areas of focus include: Giving circles and collaborative giving, marketization of nonprofit organizations and philanthropy,and social equity/justice, and public and nonprofit administration.

-School Personnel and PhD committees; UNO Sustainability Committee; advisory board for the Indiana University Women's Philanthropy Institute; board chair of Mode Shift Omaha and member of Creating the Future; facilitator for ARNOVA Critical Perspectives common interest group; and member of the editorial board of NVSQ, Voluntas, Public Integrity, Journal of Public and Nonprofit Administration, and Administrative Theory & Praxis.
+School Personnel and PhD committees; UNO Sustainable Transportation and Parking Committees; advisory board for the Indiana University Women's Philanthropy Institute; board member of Mode Shift Omaha and Creating the Future; member of the editorial boards of NVSQ, Voluntas, Public Integrity, Journal of Public and Nonprofit Administration, and Administrative Theory & Praxis.
 President-elect, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) and the UNO America Association of University Professors (AAUP).